cltl/NWR-KNOWLEDGESTORE-API/README.md

-# NWR-KNOWLEDGESTORE-API
+# NWR-TRIPLE-API
-Queries the KnowledgeStore populated with NewsReader output and represents the result as SEM-RDF or SEM-JSON
+Queries the KnowledgeStore populated with NewsReader output or the TRiG files and represents the result as SEM-RDF or SEM-JSON